Bursitis subtrochanterica

 What is Bursitis Subtrochanterica?

 Bursitis Subtrochanterica also called tochanterbursitis or trochanteric pain is an inflammation of the bursa located on the outside of the hip, just below the large trochanter of the thighbone.
-This bursa normally allows muscles to glide smoothly over the bone, but when inflamed, it can become painful and obstructive.
-It often occurs with overuse, improper movement or due to wear and tear on the hip joint.
+This bursa normally allows muscles to glide smoothly over the bone, but when inflamed, this can become painful and obstructive.
+It often occurs with overuse, incorrect movements or due to wear and tear of the hip joint.

 Complaints